APACTestDrive/CloudNative_AppDev/CICDlab.md

   ![](images/71.png)

-- Select the latest build from the ** Build** dropdown list
+- Select the latest build from the **Build** dropdown list

-- Click on **Deploy**
+- Click **Deploy**

   ![](images/72.png)

-- The deployment should complete successfull with a deployment succeeded message as below
+- The deployment should complete successfully with a deployment succeeded message as below

   ![](images/73.png)

 - Verify your deployment by going to the JETUI Frontend URL

-- Enter *http:ip address/cafesupremo* in your browser
+- Enter `http:<JCS ip address>/cafesupremo` in your browser

-- Click on the hamberger icon at the top left hand corner
+- Click on the hamberger icon at the top left hand corner of the Cafe Supremo home page to up the navigation menu

 - Click on **Rewards**

   ![](images/74.png)

-- Verify you can Credit a Star and Redeem Coffee
+- Verify you have access to the RewardService by clicking on **Credit A Star**.
+This should increment the counter above

+- When you have exceeded more than 3 stars points, you will see a **Free Coffee** coupon for redemption

+- Click on **Free Coffee** to bring up the QR code

   ![](images/75.png)

 Congratulation!!
-You have completed the setup and have a working demo.
+You have completed the lab and have a working CI/CD pipeline for an agile application.

 Click here to go back to the home page.